 …and a myriad of other often quite complex strategies.
 As children, we tend to employ whatever strategy the Safety Officer concludes, from their assessment of the situation, will be safest for us.
 There is no morality in the Safety Officer as they struggle for our physical and emotional survival.
 Safety is the only goal.
 They may advise us to steal, to lie, to be duplicitous, to blame or frame others, and more.

 The Safety Officer uses Transformer skills for working out which situations are dangerous; then they think very quickly, seeing all the options available, before generating the best possible solutions for us.
-They then becomes very attached to scanning for the particular threats they have identified and using the particular strategies they have devised.
+They then become very attached to scanning for the particular threats they have identified and using the particular strategies they have devised.
 They will relentlessly and tirelessly work for our safety, whatever it takes.
-Often our safety officer will continue to do this for many years, even long after the threat has diminished or disappeared.
+Often our Safety Officer will continue to do this for many years, even long after the threat has diminished or disappeared.

 The Safety Officer will also generate beliefs about us to keep us safe: